Gustarh/SQL-Data-Analysis-Project/README.md

 - Suppliers: 29 rows and 12 columns
 - Territories: 53 rows and 3 columns

-Null values were discovered in a number of Region Columns, Postal_Code and Fax Columns.
+Null values were discovered in a number of Columns.
 Redundant and irrelevant columns were also discovered.

 ### DATA CLEANING AND PROCESSING:
 This was done with PostgreSQL.